-For most of us, when we think about branding or brands, we think of companies.
+For most of us, when we think about branding strategy or brands, we think of company branding.

 Apple, Nike, Harley Davidson, Levi’s…

-Yet often, the business brand under which a product lives, isn’t enough to be uniquely distinctive in the market.
+Yet often, the business brand under which a product line lives isn’t enough to be uniquely distinctive in the market.

 This is where product branding takes centre stage.